danipindado/danipindado.github.io/_posts/2017-01-21-Garmin-ConnectIQ-pool-swim-app.md

 Feel free to use the comment section below to ask any questions.
 Remember that you don't need to create a Disqus account in order to comment: just write your comment, click on the "Name" field below, and the option "I'd rather post as a guest" will pop up.

-Last, but not least, I offer ads and affiliate links on the site.
-These links help me get more gadgets that I can show you here :) .
-And remember that you will still pay the same price for the product.
+You can use the paypal donate button and the affiliate links on the site to support my developing activities.
+Thank you in advance!

+Happy swimming,
 Cheerio!